reinteractive/secretlink/README.md

 ## Dev Setup
 System is pretty vanilla.

+YOu can run the tests with `rspec spec`.

 One of the main interfaces of the app is emails.
 To test emails, we use mailcatcher.